 #1.7 THE SABBATH WILL BE KEPT DURING THE MILLENNIUM

-This bible study uses the Hebrew Unicode font "David" which comes with later versions of Windows, and is printer friendly.
+This bible study uses the Hebrew Unicode font "David" which comes with later versions of Windows, and is printable.

 Will the Sabbath day be kept during the Millennium reign of Jesus Christ?
 The answer to this question lies in the answer to the question, Do you believe the words of Jesus?